Molybdenum: Chemical properties

 Molybdenum is a transition metal with an electronegativity of 2.16 on the Pauling scale.
-It does not visibly react with oxygen or water at room temperature.
+It does not visibly react with oxygen or water at room temperature, but is attacked by halogens and hydrogen peroxide.
 Weak oxidation of molybdenum starts at 300 °C; bulk oxidation occurs at temperatures above 600 °C, resulting in molybdenum trioxide.
-Like many heavier transition metals, molybdenum shows little inclination to form a cation in aqueous solution, although the Mo3+ cation is known under carefully controlled conditions.
+Like many heavier transition metals, molybdenum shows little inclination to form a cation in aqueous solution, although the Mo3+ cation is known to form under carefully controlled conditions.

 Gaseous molybdenum consists of the diatomic species Mo2.
 That molecule is a singlet, with two unpaired electrons in bonding orbitals, in addition to 5 conventional bonds.
 The result is a sextuple bond.

 Isotopes

-There are 35 known isotopes of molybdenum, ranging in atomic mass from 83 to 117, as well as four metastable nuclear isomers.
+There are 39 known isotopes of molybdenum, ranging in atomic mass from 81 to 119, as well as 13 metastable nuclear isomers.
 Seven isotopes occur naturally, with atomic masses of 92, 94, 95, 96, 97, 98, and 100.
-Of these naturally occurring isotopes, only molybdenum-100 is unstable.

-Molybdenum-98 is the most abundant isotope, comprising 24.14% of all molybdenum.
-Molybdenum-100 has a half-life of about 1019 y and undergoes double beta decay into ruthenium-100.
-All unstable isotopes of molybdenum decay into isotopes of niobium, technetium, and ruthenium.
-Of the synthetic radioisotopes, the most stable is 93Mo, with a half-life of 4,000 years.
+Molybdenum-98 is the most abundant, comprising 24.14% of natural molybdenum, and only molybdenum-100 is unstable; it undergoes double beta decay into ruthenium-100 with half-life 7.07×10^18 years.

+All the synthetic isotopes of molybdenum decay into isotopes of niobium, technetium, or zirconium.
+The most stable of them is 93Mo, with a half-life of 4,839 years to electron capture, giving stable niobium.

 The most common isotopic molybdenum application involves molybdenum-99, which is a fission product.
 It is a parent radioisotope to the short-lived gamma-emitting daughter radioisotope technetium-99m, a nuclear isomer used in various imaging applications in medicine.

-In 2008, the Delft University of Technology applied for a patent on the molybdenum-98-based production of molybdenum-99.

 Compounds

-Molybdenum forms chemical compounds in oxidation states −IV and from −II to +VI.
+Molybdenum forms chemical compounds in oxidation states −4 and from −2 to +6.
 Higher oxidation states are more relevant to its terrestrial occurrence and its biological roles, mid-level oxidation states are often associated with metal clusters, and very low oxidation states are typically associated with organomolybdenum compounds.
-Mo and W chemistry shows strong similarities.
+The chemistry of molybdenum and tungsten show strong similarities.
 The relative rarity of molybdenum(III), for example, contrasts with the pervasiveness of the chromium(III) compounds.
 The highest oxidation state is seen in molybdenum(VI) oxide (MoO3), whereas the normal sulfur compound is molybdenum disulfide MoS2.

 From the perspective of commerce, the most important compounds are molybdenum disulfide (MoS_{2}) and molybdenum trioxide (MoO_{3}).
 The black disulfide is the main mineral.
 It is roasted in air to give the trioxide: